interlockjs/interlock/docs/extensibility.md

 This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.

-This Pluggable's definition can be found [here](../lib/compile/modules/load-ast.js#L40).
-The function that it wraps can be found [here](../lib/compile/modules/load-ast.js#L34-L38).

-## parseModule

-This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.

-This Pluggable's definition can be found [here](../lib/compile/modules/load-ast.js#L27-L31).
+This Pluggable's definition can be found [here](../lib/compile/modules/load-ast.js#L31-L38).

 ## parseSourceToAst